(210) 529-3000

 • A property owner or manager.

-If your direct employer was at least partially responsible for your injury, you may or may not be able to file a personal injury lawsuit against them in Texas, depending on whether they provide sufficient workers compensation benefits.
+If your direct employer was at least partially responsible for your injury, you may or may not be able to file a personal injury lawsuit against them in Texas, depending on whether they provide sufficient workers compensation insurance.
 However, you may still have a personal injury case against other negligent parties.

-However, successfully proving negligence and obtaining fair compensation after an oil field accident is no simple matter.
+That said, successfully proving negligence and obtaining fair compensation after an oil field accident is no simple matter.
 You will need extensive evidence regarding the accident itself, much of which may be difficult to obtain, or even intentionally withheld by a responsible party.
 You will need significant medical evidence as well, particularly if you have a traumatic brain injury or other severe injuries.

 Most oil field workers and family members have no idea where to even begin.
 That’s where an experienced San Antonio oil field law firm, such as Crosley Law, steps in.